Free State Project: History

 In 2004, following the selection of New Hampshire, a splinter group called the Free Town Project formed to move to the small town of Grafton and advocate for legal changes there.
 Grafton's appeal as a favorable destination was due to its absence of zoning laws and a very low property tax rate.
 Additionally, it was the home of John Babiarz, a prominent member of the Libertarian Party who had twice run for Governor.
 Though no records were kept of the number of Free Town Project participants who moved to Grafton, the town's population grew from 1,138 in 2000 to 1,340 in 2010.
+Nearly all of the newcomers were men.
 Project participants fashioned homes out of yurts, recreational vehicles, trailers, tents, and shipping containers.
-The changes they voted in included a 30% reduction in the town's budget, denying funding to the county's senior-citizens council.
+The changes they voted in included a 30% reduction in the town's already-small budget, denying funding to the county's senior-citizens council.
+The libertarian newcomers additionally increased the city's costs by filing lawsuits against it in an attempt to set legal precedents.
+The project has been associated with an increase in the number and aggressiveness of black bears in town, including entering homes, mauling people, and eating pets.
+A single, definitive cause for the abnormal behavior of the bears has not been proven, but it may be due to libertarian residents who refuse to buy and use bear-resistant containers, who do not dispose of waste materials (such as feces) safely, or who deliberately put out food to attract the bears to their own yards, but do not feel any responsibility for how their behavior affects their neighbors.